 BMC members can nominate a volunteer for the award.
-A nomination form is available here towards the end of each year.
-A small assessment group led by the BMC President Lynn Robinson review the nominations and the award is presented on the occasion of the BMC Annual General Meeting.
+A nomination form is made available on the BMC website towards the end of each year.
+A small assessment panel led by the BMC President is the awarding body, and the award is presented on the occasion of the BMC Annual General Meeting.

 Find out more about the BMC Volunteer Awards

 WATCH: BMC Ambassador James McHaffie on BMC TV

 WATCH: BMC ambassador James McHaffie taking a fall from the Headwall Pitch of Salathé Wall on BMC TV

 WATCH: Mary-Ann Ochota in Great Walks: Catbells on BMC TV

 WATCH: BMC Ambassador Steve McClure on BMC TV